 Now for the professional stuff that I’ve worked really hard on but also very much recognize is a pure gift of God’s unexplainable grace.

-Each year, Lysa speaks at more than 40 events across North America.
-She has a passion for equipping women to share their stories for God’s glory through Proverbs 31 Ministries’ annual She Speaks Conference and through the ministry’s membership site for writers, COMPEL Training.
+Each year, Lysa is a featured keynote presenter at events all across North America and online, including the Global Leadership Network.
+She also tours state-to-state regularly with Transparent Productions.
+She has a passion for equipping women to share their stories for God’s glory through Proverbs 31 Ministries’ annual She Speaks Conference and her writer training program called COMPEL: Words That Move People.
+Connect with Lysa on social media @lysaterkeurst or at lysaterkeurst.com.

 That’s the bio you’d read if you flipped open the back cover of one of my books or heard me being introduced from the stage.
 But the everyday me doesn’t live inside a book or under the lights of a stage.